henrietterebnor/inf226_oblig2/project/README.md

 is not stored directly in the database, and that they are all different.

 #### Login, Logout, and Sessions
+The flask_login package provided us with some really useful tools for our application.
+We started out with our database, and by using the parameter UserMixin, we did not need to implement any methods for the user class, as the UserMixin provides this for us.
+In __init__.py we create the app, and create a login manager.
+We also have a user loader there, which is used by flask_login find a user by the ID stored in their session cookie.
+The database is also created here, and also the blueprints.
+Two elements we found especially useful from flask was the @login_required and current_user.
-Documentation for how Flask Login works: https://flask-login.readthedocs.io/en/latest/?fbclid=IwAR0RpkIwylepretehwAcmYzGNh96EL4fbz8nMNtCpN5uLw5R3xe2gj2jRXE
+Documentation for how Flask Login works:
+Then, you need to specify the user loader.
+A user loader tells Flask-Login how to find a specific user from the ID that is stored in their session cookie. https://flask-login.readthedocs.io/en/latest/?fbclid=IwAR0RpkIwylepretehwAcmYzGNh96EL4fbz8nMNtCpN5uLw5R3xe2gj2jRXE
 - Need to explain how we use flask.current_user to retrieve the correct messages from the db.
+-

 #### CSRF - attack prevention
 In order to prevent CSRF attacks we enabled CSRF protection globally for our Flask app in __init__.py.